ewasm/hera/README.md

 ## Build options

-- `-DHERA_DEBUGGING=ON` will turn on debugging features and messages
+- `-DHERA_DEBUGGING=ON` will turn on debugging features and messages.
+This is off by default.
 - `-DBUILD_SHARED_LIBS=ON` is a standard CMake option to build libraries as shared.
 This will build Hera shared library that can be then dynamically loaded by EVMC compatible Clients (e.g. `aleth` from [aleth]). **This is the preferred way of compilation.**

 ### wabt support